lgss/service-design-manual/service-manual/assisted-digital/assisted-digital-user-research.md

 ##Creating an assisted digital plan

-By the end of the alpha stage, you’ll need to have a plan ready for testing your assisted digital support before your service moves to GOV.UK.
+By the end of the alpha stage, you’ll need to have a plan ready for testing your assisted digital support before your service moves to LGSS.

 As you gather more data and insight about your assisted digital users, you also need to build up an understanding of their levels of digital skills by mapping them onto the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#annex-2-digital-inclusion-scale-for-individuals).